elric91/homeassistant_zigate/README.md

-# Custom components for Home Assistant
+# ZiGate components for Home Assistant
-Custom components for Home Assistant

-### /!\ still beta stage ... for developpers /!\
 A new component which enable to grab Zigbee data through the ZiGate (http://zigate.fr)

 To install, simply copy all the files in your hass configuration folder, under 'custom\_components' and adapt your configuration.yaml